Chellyann-moreno/covid19-project/README.md

 4. Data exploration- During the data exploration we would visualize and answer our questions and hypotheses.
 We would be using statistical tests and plots, to help proving our hypotheses and understand the various risk level of patients who were tested for covid.
 5. Data modeling- We would be using the most important features(15-20) to check the accuracy and recall scores.
 By looking on how to predict patients risk level before being tested for covid, and be able to provide the care and next steps.
 6. Data Delivery- We would be using a jupyter notebook, where we would be showing our visualizations, questions and findings.

 # Instructions on How to Reproduce this Project:
 For an user to succesfully reproduce this project, they must succesfully download the dataset from [Kaggle.com](https://www.kaggle.com/datasets/meirnizri/covid19-dataset).
 User must have proper wrangle.py explore.py, model.py, and final notebook.
 All documents must be downloaded in the same repository/folder to be able to run it successfully.
 Once all files are download, user may run the final_report notebook.

 # Executive Summary:
+1. The analysis reveals a higher mortality rate among COVID-19 positive patients, but a significant number of individuals have survived.
+2. Positive COVID-19 cases show a significant correlation with underlying health conditions, as indicated by the Chi-Square test.
+3. Hospitalization is negatively correlated with positive COVID-19 cases, although a substantial number of positive cases still require hospitalization.
+4. Non-tobacco users have a higher proportion of positive COVID-19 cases compared to tobacco users, supported by the Chi-Square test.
+5. Heart problems may not have a strong correlation with positive COVID-19 cases, as individuals without heart problems have a higher rate of positive cases.
+6. Adults between the ages of 30 and 60+ are more likely to test positive for COVID-19, with a higher exposure risk for individuals in their 30s to 50s, potentially due to work and increased societal engagement.
+7. In this second iteration, we explore the integration of clustering techniques into our modeling process to uncover patterns and distinct groups within the data, enhancing accuracy and interpretability.
+8. Our models outperform the baseline accuracy of 48%, with the random forest model with a maximum depth of 2 and 10 estimators achieving the highest accuracy of 74.2%.
+9. The implementation of this model enables confident prediction of individuals with a medium level of risk before or after COVID-19 testing, contributing to effective risk assessment and management strategies.
+10. The test data achieved an accuracy of 74.2%, matching the accuracy of the validation data and surpassing the baseline by 26.2%.

+ # Recommendations and Takeaways:
+ 1. Our recommendation is to utilize the current model to predict the risk level of patients presenting symptoms and with pre-existing medical conditions, considering the specific features used in this model.
+2. Accurately predicting the risk level of patients enables better preparation and assessment of hospitals and clinics, ensuring the provision of necessary tools, equipment, and staff for future COVID-19 patients, regardless of their test results.
+3. Since this dataset represents a specific demographic from Mexico, we aim to gather data from other countries to develop a more universal model applicable to hospitals and clinics worldwide.
+4. Given more time, further research would involve acquiring more recent data, adopting different data preparation and cleaning approaches, and obtaining additional patient information such as socio-economic status and race to enhance the model's comprehensiveness.